Case Study 1: Some introductory information

 CF is caused by altered CFTR genes.
 The CFTR protein controls the movement of salt and water in and out of cells.
 People with CF experience a build-up of thick, sticky mucus in the lungs, digestive system and other organs, causing a wide range of challenging symptoms affecting the entire body.

 This condition is inherited in an autosomal recessive pattern (see Glossary).
-To work out the risks of a couple having an affected pregnancy you make the following calculation:
+Genetic counsellors do risk calculations to figure out the chances of a couple having an affected child.
+We will walk you through the risk calculation we would do in this case.

 This figure is then multiplied by 1 in 4.
 This is the chance that, if parents are carriers, they will both pass on a copy of the gene with a disease-causing alteration.